The Social Lawyers Co. Ltd.

 - always demand to sign a contract at the presence of two witnesses and to include signed copies of 'their' documents as well.

-- Clearly specify the penalties or the consequences should one of the parts do not respected all the clauses of the contract within the agreed dates.
+- Clearly specify the penalties or the consequences should one of the parts do not respected all the clauses of the agreement within the agreed dates.

 - Always specify as many details as you can.

-- Specify the competent court in case of litigation which should preferably be the one where the contract has been signed or were the assets or activities are located.
+- Specify the competent court in case of litigation, which should preferably be the one where the contract has been signed or was the assets or activities are located.

 - Try avoiding an arbitration clause.
-As we wrote in our last article, 'arbitration' is generally advisable to protect the interest of big corporations (usually in order to avoid never-ending court cases), but I would not suggest to private people to subscribe to such a clause for it can become a real double-edge sword (see L'Indicateur N. "Title.........).
-The Thai courts of Justice are more then fine to protect you and they always seek compromises and agreements before commencing a court litigation.
+As we wrote in our last article, 'arbitration' is generally advisable to protect the interest of big corporations (usually in order to avoid never-ending court cases), but I would not suggest to private people to subscribe to such a clause for it can become a real double-edged sword (see L'Indicateur N. "Title.........).
+The Thai courts of Justice are more than fine to protect you, and they always seek compromises and agreements before commencing court litigation.

-- remember that if a contract is written in two languages, English and Thai for example, the Thai language will prevail by law.
-This is, in fact, a very essential point: a contract well written in Thai, will avoid ambiguities and safe you further costs of translations, but you should always demand a certified translation in English or in the language that you understand.
+- Remember that if a contract is written in two languages, English and Thai, for example, the Thai language will prevail by law.
+This is, in fact, a very essential point: a contract well written in Thai, will avoid ambiguities and save you further costs of translations, but you should always demand a certified translation in English or in the language that you understand.

 - Be sure that what you are signing is not against the law for, in this case, the contract will be null.
 No private agreement can be made against the law.

 - Avoid using pre-printed contracts.
-A contract is always personal and using a pre-printed one can cause you more troubles then benefits.
+A contract is always personal and using a pre-printed one can cause you more troubles than benefits.

 - In case you are asked to sign a contract proposed by a large company (for instance a condominium-developer) you would better seek the assistance of a trusted lawyer to find out if your interests are fully protected.

-In other words a good contract will establish your right, but to have them accomplished by the counterpart in case of litigation or in case should one of the part miss to comply with one or more points, only a tribunal can enforce it and order a constraining action.
+In oth›‹er words, a good contract will establish your right, but to have them accomplished by the counterpart in case of litigation or in the case should one of the part miss to comply with one or more points, only a tribunal can enforce it and order a constraining action.
 Not you!

-As we have often underlined, Thailand is a country that allows a wide freedom in relation to private agreements; today we will analyze and dispel all possible doubts about renting a property in Thailand from a double point of view, i.e. that of the lesser and the lessee.
+As we have often underlined, Thailand is a country that allows extensive freedom concerning private agreements; today we will analyze and dispel all possible doubts about renting a property in Thailand from a double point of view, i.e. that of the lesser and the lessee.

-The rental agreements regarding immovable properties are totally flexible in Thailand with a few important established rules.
+The rental agreements regarding immovable properties are totally flexible in Thailand with a few critical established rules.
 Here the most relevant:

-In fact, according to the law "The duration of a hire of immovable property cannot exceed thirty years.”
-If it is made for a longer period, such period shall be reduced to thirty years.
-The aforesaid period may be renewed, but it must not exceed thirty years from the time of renewal.
+1) In fact, according to the law "The duration of a hire of immovable property cannot exceed thirty years."
+If it is made for a more extended period, such period shall be reduced to thirty years.
+The period mentioned above may be renewed, but it must not exceed thirty years from the time of renewal.
 Make no mistake: The last paragraph of section 540 of the Thai Civil and Commercial code doesn't mean that you can make a 30+20 years contract!
-It simply means that the contract can be renewed at any time for another 30 years maximum obviously with a new written contract which will then have to be registered at the Land Office.
+It merely means that the contract can be renewed at any time for another 30 years maximum obviously with a new written agreement which will then have to be registered at the Land Office.

-2) A contract with a duration of more than three years it is enforceable only for three years unless it is made in writing and registered by the competent official (read the Land Office again!)
+2) A contract with a duration of more than three yearsenforceable only for three years unless it is made in writing and registered by the competent official (read the Land Office again!)

 3) Non-payment of rent.
-Well, this is a very common issue all around the world.
-In case of non-payment of the rent, Section 560, establishes that "the lessor may terminate the contract...but, if the rent is payable at monthly or longer intervals, a letter must first notify the lessee (hirer) that payment is required within a period of not less than fifteen days.
-On the other hand a contract of hire is terminated at the end of the agreed period without notice.
+Well, this is a widespread issue all around the world.
+In case of non-payment of the lease, Section 560, establishes that "the lessor may terminate the contract...but, if the rent is payable at monthly or longer intervals, a letter must first notify the lessee (hirer) that payment is required within not less than fifteen days.
+On the other hand, a contract of hire is terminated at the end of the agreed period without notice.

 If at the end of the agreed period, the hirer remains in possession of the property and the lessor knowingly thereof does not object, the parties are deemed to have renewed the contract for an indefinite period.
 Again make no mistake "indefinite period doesn't mean forever or for another period tantamount to the length of the original contract, it means "indefinite" namely until the letter will consent to the lessee to stay.

-This is another extremely popular and important point very often, too often I dare say, totally misunderstood.
+This is another extremely popular and essential point very often, too often I dare say, totally misunderstood.

-Provided that the lessor has solid grounds to terminate the contract, it doesn't mean that he can easily evict the lessee as in the far west movies or shutting down the utilities as electricity or water.
+Provided that the lessor has solid grounds to terminate the contract, it doesn't mean that he can quickly evict the lessee as in the far west movies or shutting down the utilities like electricity or water.
 Not at all.
 The only authority that can evict a tenant in breach of the contract is, as always, the court.

-The bottom line then, or if you wish "the moral of the story", is : be very cautious and distrust the cheap pre-printed contracts to spare a few baht.
-As usual, prevention is better then cure.
+The bottom line then, or if you wish "the moral of the story", is: be very cautious and distrust the standard pre-printed contracts to spare a few baht.
+As usual, prevention is better than cure.
 The assistance of an expert is, even in this case, highly recommended.